 Most of our Small Groups meet on weeknights for 1-2 hours, starting around 6:30 or 7pm.
 We do have a handful of groups that meet on Saturday mornings and Sunday evenings.
 Our groups meet in three 10-week quarters and take a break for the summer.

 Children are invited to participate in family meals, but childcare needs to be arranged during sermon discussions.
-How childcare looks like can be very different depending on whether your group has two children or 20 children.
+How childcare looks can be very different depending on whether your group has two children or 20 children.
 Childcare options should be a group decision.

 As they look for childcare solutions, all of our leaders are guided by these principles: